Ordinarily available provision (schools)

 • What further support would be most appropriate given the more focused understanding of the pupil's needs?

 • What additional training will the school need to access to provide targeted provision?
-(See Surrey's Inclusion and Additional Needs Schools Service Offer training directory).
+(See Inclusion and Additional Needs Schools Service Offer training directory).

 Ordinarily Available Provision Checklist